Suryanandsingh/Watersite/README.md

 ![screenshot from 2017-12-20 11-00-52](https://user-images.githubusercontent.com/27296935/34193521-36b6f95c-e57a-11e7-8d08-cd70c2e8fb92.png)

-you want to view your profile as well as edit profile and change your password then go top right cornor of home page.
+you want to view your profile as well as edit profile and change your password then go top right cornor of home page but after logged in.

 ![screenshot from 2017-12-20 14-31-57](https://user-images.githubusercontent.com/27296935/34199262-39895af8-e593-11e7-81cd-0f2b89a0a305.png)